The average Twitter user has 208 followers

 Post relevant content

 Keep it relevant.
 Your followers followed you because they like your business, the service you offer, and the content and subjects you tweet about.
-This doesn't necessarily mean you cannot tweet about things outside of your industry, of course; but don't lose touch with your business goals or your main objective on Twitter, which is to cater to your followers and customers.
+This doesn't necessarily mean you can’t tweet about things outside of your industry, but don't lose touch with your business goals or your main objective on Twitter, which is to cater to your followers and customers.

 If you tweet only once a week, your followers might forget you are on Twitter, or may not see the point in following you.
 Not tweeting over a period of months may even result in people thinking your business has slowed down, or worse still, that it no longer operates.

 There is no correct number of times to tweet in a day or week, but try to tweet daily.
 Just engage, and contribute to the conversation.

 Hashtags are a great way of sparking a debate and attracting relevant participants to the conversation.
 Don't overdo it, though - a tweet that is filled with hashtags can be hard to read, and just looks spammy.

 Link to your Twitter account